 We employed a large team of accomplished skiers, spanning multiple years now, to test backcountry ski bindings.
 In the last couple of years alone, our lead test editor himself has tested bindings in the Tetons, Wind River Range, Canada, Alaska Range, California, Chile, and Argentina.
-In the winter of 19/20 this lead tester racked up “half a million vertical feet in half a year”.
-Average seasons are more like 400,000 vertical feet, for this one tester.
-Previous seasons and other testers have taken things even further afield.
+Average seasons include 400,000 vertical feet of human-powered skiing, for just this one tester.
 Of course, some things need to be measured on the workbench.
-We note how we tested for each important binding criterium.
+We note how we tested for each important binding criterion.

 Weight